Put a (better-fitting) ring on it: The cost of ring resizing

 - Ask for the metal cutout.
 If you’re having the size of a ring reduced, ask the jeweler to return the extra piece of metal that’s cut out.
 Store this in a safe place in case you need to have the ring made larger again.
 Having the original metal will save money on the next job.
 That said, experts recommend against resizing a ring too often.
 Your finger can change as much as a half size from day to day.

 Think you might just opt for a new ring instead?
-Start saving now.
+Find the best savings rates, and start saving now.